AshleyMcGee/vocaldash_dupe/README.md

 # Welcome To A Dupe of Vocal's Stats Dashboard
-We'll be building this in React via Element, Redis, D3, and hosted in GCP
+We'll be building this in React and MERN stack and hosted in GCP.